AMS-EDS/ams-cm-test/README.md

-# KDDI CloudManager Test Project
+# CloudManager Test Project

-No-op test project for KDDI CloudManager integration.
+No-op test project for CloudManager integration.
 Contains a single Sling Model, unit tests, and "Hello World" component only.

 ## How to build